DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claims 1, 5-7, and 15 are rejected under 35 U.S.C.
+Claims 1 and 15 are rejected under 35 U.S.C.
 103 as being unpatentable over US 12110224 to Limpens et al in view of US 9909289 to Kilian.

-As per claim 15, and as the examiner can understand the claim, Limpens further discloses wherein the nozzle comprises, for each orifice, a straight internal channel having a uniform cross-section having a shape of said orifice (Fig. 2a), the internal channel having a length of at least 30 times the diameter of the orifice (Col. 8, Ln.
+As per claim 15, Limpens further discloses wherein each internal channel for each orifice of the plurality of orifices is a straight internal channel having a uniform cross-section having a shape of the orifice (Fig. 2a) and having a length of at least 30 times the diameter of the orifice (Col. 8, Ln.
 47-48—60 mm length = 40 x 1.5 mm, where 40 is greater than 30).

 Claim 16 is rejected under 35 U.S.C.
 103 as being unpatentable over US 12110224 to Limpens et al in view of US 9909289 to Kilian in view of US 5899244 to Nish et al in view of US 3805856 to McLennand.

 As per claim 16, the Limpens-Kilian combination discloses the claimed invention except for the inlet of each channel is covered by a grid.
 Nish teaches a nozzle comprising a plurality of channels (402) –each channel having an inlet (401) covered by a grid having openings (390; Fig. 13).
 It would have been obvious for one of ordinary skill in the art at the time the application was effectively filed to modify the Limpens-Kilian combination according to the aforementioned teachings from Nish for reasons including to filter out undesirable particulates from a flow into the nozzle.
 The Limpens-Kilian-Nish combination does not disclose a particular size of openings in the grid.
 McLennand teaches a nozzle having a grid with openings of 150 micrometers or less (Col. 1, Ln.
 64-67).
-It would have been obvious for one of ordinary skill in the art at the time the application was effectively filed, in view of the silence the The Limpens-Kilian-Nish combination, to try to a grid/screen with any mesh size including 150 micrometers or less for reasons including to filter out a desired particle size.
+It would have been obvious for one of ordinary skill in the art at the time the application was effectively filed, in view of the silence the Limpens-Kilian-Nish combination, to try to a grid/screen with any mesh size including 150 micrometers or less for reasons including to filter out a desired particle size.

 Claim 17 is rejected under 35 U.S.C.
 103 as being unpatentable over US 12110224 to Limpens et al in view of US 9909289 to Kilian in view of US 6076750 to Mykkanen.